Freight Train Owners and Operators

 Southern Shorthaul Railroad (SSR) operates rail freight services in New South Wales and Victoria, and leases locomotives for other services, such as infrastructure work trains.
 The operations of SSR include transporting coal for export from mines to ports at Newcastle and Port Kembla, coal to Eraring Power Station, grain haulage, intermodal freight services through Cooks River and Port Botany in Sydney, testing of new locomotives and rolling stock transfers.
 SSR owns a fleet of around 50 locomotives of a range of different classes, although some of these are stored.
 SSR subsidiary Consolidated Rail Leasing (CRL) leases locomotives and rolling stock.

 SCT (Specialised Container Transport) Logistics is an Australian interstate rail and road transport company.
 Its railway operations include intermodal services and general freight.
-SCT Logistics has a fleet of over 40 locomotives of a range of classes.
+SCT Logistics has a fleet of around 70 locomotives of a range of classes.
 Rolling stock includes well wagons, flat wagons and general purpose vans.

 TasRail is the Tasmanian Government-owned operator of rail freight services in Tasmania.
 Freight carried includes logs, paper, containerised freight, cement, coal, mineral concentrates and bauxite.
 The TasRail fleet includes over 20 operational locomotives and over 300 wagons.
 It also owns a range of infrastructure, including track and freight terminals.